Filmwork covering work completed from 2015 to current projects.

 Due to the unprecedented situation with the coronavirus pandemic, this film is a virtual response to being in lockdown in conjunction with museum specimens in a domestic setting.

-Film ‘The Process’
+An Award Winning Film ‘The Process’

 The film is based on a documentation of a cathartic experience involving many aspects of the grieving process based on my own personal experience of my son dying of cancer.
 Aspects of costume making and the macabre with the costumes based on a guinea pig skin turned inside out connects with the experimental treatment offered to my son at the time of his illness when he was just two years old but also resonates with the rawness of grieving.
 The Guinea pig skin was something I saw a few years ago when a Guinea Pig had been prepared ready to be preserved by a taxidermist.
 The intense blue was intriguing but also a monstrous unrecognisable, ‘less than cute’ form remained.